-The pay agreement covers assistant engineers and research technicians employed with Aarhus University in accordance with the circular on the trade union agreement for assistant engineers and research technicians at research institutions etc.
+The pay agreement covers laboratory technicians employed with Aarhus University in accordance with the circular on the trade union agreement for administrative officers, laboratory technicians and IT employees (HK).

 2. Framework and purpose

 The framework for the pay agreement is Aarhus University's staff policy adopted at a Main Liaison Committee (HSU)/Main Occupational Health and Safety Committee (HAMU) meeting on 12 May 2016.
 The pay agreement is a tool for realising the objectives of Aarhus University's staff policy.